We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Price: $$

 In “Organizing Solutions for People with ADHD,” author Susan C. Pinsky shares practical and actionable guidance on getting organized so you can complete tasks more efficiently, reduce clutter, and even ask for help, all of which are key to making your day a little easier.
-The book is even organized by type of room or task for easy reading and reference.
+The book is organized by type of room or task for easy reading and reference.

 Reviewers appreciate the useful, hands-on organizing systems Pinsky offers.
-One reviewer said this is the “ONLY useful book I’ve read about how to handle paperwork and office organization, which is the bane of my existence.”
+One reviewer said this is the “only useful book I’ve read about how to handle paperwork and office organization, which is the bane of my existence.”

 Best for harnessing your strengths